-Here are some of the main things that you should consider if you are trying to work whether economy 7 is the best tariff for you.
+Here are some of the main things that you should consider if you are trying to work whether economy 7 is the best energy deal for you.

 What time do you use your electricity?

-If you are somebody who uses a lot of your electricity at night time, then generally speaking economy 7 could be a good way for you to save money on your electricity bills.
+If you are somebody who uses a lot of your electricity at night time, then generally speaking economy 7 could be a good way for you to save money on your energy bills.

-A lot of energy companies charge around double the rates for electricity used during the day, if you are on an economy 7 tariff.
+A lot of energy suppliers charge around double the rates for electricity used at peak hours during the day if you are on an economy 7 tariff.
 This means that if you are someone who uses a lot of electricity during the day, then you are likely to actually spend more money if you are on an economy 7 plan.

 How is your water and home heated?

 If you have a hot water tank that is heated electrically or an electric storage heater, then you may want to consider the possibility of an economy 7 tariff.
 The reason for this is that if you heat your water and your storage heater overnight, then you will be able to access this heat during the day.
 This means that you will be paying the lower rates for your heating.

 If your home is heated by electricity and you don’t have a storage heater or a water tank, then economy 7 is not a good idea for you.

 If your home and water is heated by gas, then there is still a chance that you could save money with economy 7.
 This depends on when you use your electricity.

 If you’re thinking of using an economy 7 tariff, one thing you should think about is whether or not you have many appliances such as dishwashers or washing machines.
 If this is the case then economy 7 may save you money if you use them through the night.
 This means they will be running when your electricity is cheaper.